Ramanathan20032/JavaScript/README.md

 #### callback queue :
 - when the asynchronous callback (setTimeout, DOM Api, EventListners) functions are completed their respective task.
 - They were pushed into the "callback queue".

+#### Micro task queue (Higher priority) :
+- Similar to callback queue, but it has Higher priority.
+- The callback function through "promises", "Muttion Observer".
+- when they are settled.
+- They were pushed into the "Micro task queue".